 2.5.
 Speed of the games

-The games will be played over 20 minutes, with 10 more seconds per move for each of the two players.
-The time will be controlled by an online chess clock for each game.
-The average duration of a game will be around 60 minutes.
+The games are played over 20 minutes, with 10 more seconds per move for each of the two players.
+The time is controlled by an online chess clock for each game.
+The average duration of a game is of around 60 minutes.

 2.6.
 Schedule and competition phases

 The competition consists of three phases:

 • A registration period for the countries that are interested: until 12 November 2020.

 • Online classification phase: from 16 November 2020.

 • Knock-out rounds in 2020, taking into account the school calendar.

-• The on-site final phase will take place in Dubai.
+• The on-site final phase in Dubai in Novembre 2021.

 2.7.
 Number of teams in the on-site final phase in Dubai

-The number of teams that will reach the final phase in Dubai will be a minimum of 10 and a maximum of 12.
-They will have passed the elimination phases, with a total of 90-108 young people, depending on the number of teams that reach the final.
+The number of teams that reach the final phase in Dubai is a minimum of 10 and a maximum of 12.
+They have passed the elimination phases, with a total of 90-108 young people, depending on the number of teams that reach the final.

 2.8.
 Technological requirements for entry

-To ensure the competition operates correctly, the participating schools will have to guarantee that the teams entered have access to certain minimum technological resources, as follows:
+To ensure the competition operates correctly, the participating schools have to guarantee that the teams entered have access to certain minimum technological resources, as follows:

 > Fast fibre-optic or ADSL connection.